yairp03/picoGym/Forensics/tunn3l v1s10n/README.md

 # Solution

 Here we get a file with some binary data, and the description hints that we need to recover the flag from it.
-Let's open it in 010 Editor and see what we can find:
+Let's open it in a [hex editor](/Guides/Tools/Hex%20Editors.md) and see what we can find:

 ![010 Editor](./010_editor_1.png)

-We can see that the file starts with the bytes `42 4D` (BM), and searching it in [GCK's File Signatures Table](https://www.garykessler.net/library/file_sigs.html), we can see that it's the signature of a BMP file.
+We can see that the file starts with the bytes `42 4D` (BM), and with the help of [GCK's File Signatures Table](https://www.garykessler.net/library/file_sigs.html), we find out that it's the signature of a BMP file.
 We change the file extension to `.bmp`, but we still can't open it.
-Let's run the `BMP` template in 010 Editor and look at the fields:
+Let's run the `BMP` template in [010 Editor](/Guides/Tools/Hex%20Editors.md#010-editor) and look at the fields:

 ![010 Editor](./010_editor_2.png)